Does it snow in Portugal?

 Final Thoughts: Does it snow in Portugal?

-If you are still wondering whether it snows in Portugal, definitely, yes!
+If you are still wondering whether it snows in Portugal, yes!

-The only ski resort in the country, the Ski Resort of Serra da Estrela, offers a variety of activities like skiing and snowboarding and a lot more.
+The only ski resort in the country, the Ski Resort of Serra da Estrela, offers a variety of activities, including skiing and snowboarding.

 Moreover, during the winter season, there’s a huge possibility that it’ll rain so make sure to be ready every time you’re outside.